Peter Pocklington: Leaving Canada for the United States

 In 1998, after selling the Oilers, Pocklington moved to the U.S. with his wife Eva, and settled in Palm Desert, California.
 He remains active in business and philanthropic pursuits there, and was for a long time member of the board of directors at the Betty Ford Center.
-While Pocklington remains a controversial figure in Canada because of the Gretzky trade, he has his fans, too.
-On October 8, 2014, Pocklington was invited back to Edmonton when the Oilers organized a 30-year reunion of their first Stanley Cup championship team.
+While Pocklington remains a controversial figure in Canada because of the Wayne Gretzky trade, he has his fans, too.
+On October 8, 2014, Pocklington was invited back to Edmonton when the Edmonton Oilers organized a 30-year reunion of their first Stanley Cup championship team.
 When he was introduced, he received a standing ovation from the 17,000 fans in attendance.

 Controversies

 Gainers strike

 While Pocklington's business empire realized its successes, it suffered its failures, too.
-Prime interest rates in the early 1980s topped out at 18.5%, a development that sapped the oil boom of its strength, collapsed the real estate market and sank Fidelity Trust in a sea of declining property values.
+Prime interest rates in the early 1980s topped out at 18.5%, a development that sapped the oil boom of its strength, collapsed the real estate market, and sank Fidelity Trust in a sea of declining property values.

 Pocklington's labour dispute with the United Food and Commercial Workers (UFCW) union ended up crippling Gainers, which at the time was Canada's second-largest meat packer.
 During the union's six-month strike, Pocklington used strikebreakers, primarily from Quebec, to keep the plant operating despite the picket lines, a decision that earned him the enmity of Canada's labour movement.
 Eventually, he agreed to settle the strike and rehire the striking workers at the request of the Alberta government.
 In return, says Pocklington in his biography, then-Premier of Alberta Don Getty agreed to give Gainers an interest-free loan of $50 million.
 Gainers would give the province 10% of its operating profit every year for the next four years, and repay a conventional mortgage after that.
 Pocklington also insisted the province disband its pork marketing board, which fixed prices on pork at a rate higher than what the meat packers could sell it in the marketplace.
 Instead, the government gave Gainers $55 million at 10.5% interest, refusing to disband the marketing board.
 "They said, 'Take it or leave it,'" Pocklington told his biographers.
 Crippled with a debt-servicing cost it did not anticipate and handicapped by inflated production costs created by the marketing board, Gainers immediately began to drown in debt.
 Loan repayments were missed and within three years, the Alberta government took over Gainers.
 The province lost $89 million on the venture in the four years it operated Gainers—more than double the rate of loss in Pocklington's last few years at the helm—and eventually sold the company for 1/20 of the price Pocklington paid for it 11 years earlier.